sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/03-business-logic-with-service-builder/02-invoking-local-services.markdown

 # Invoking Local Services [](id=invoking-local-services)

-Application business logic typically involves operating on the application's entities (models).
-In applications whose entities are defined using Service Builder, local services are the implementation that operates on the models.
+Application business logic involves operating on the application's entity model.
+The application's local services implement those operations.
 Service Builder generates local service (and remote service) classes as OSGi Declarative Services (DS) components.
-The components are accessible to other components in your application.
-This tutorial demonstrates accessing and invoking local services.
+These components are accessible to other components in your application.
+This tutorial demonstrates accessing and invoking local services to operate on the entity model.
 Here's what's involved:

 1. [Access the local service component.](#step-1-access-the-local-service-component)
 2. [Call the service component methods.](step-2-call-the-service-component-methods)